Are you planning to visit Lithuania? Let me share with you the best places to visit and things to see.

 Kaunas is the second-largest city in Lithuania, which should be added to your itinerary for viewing its great museums and archaeology.

-Some of the attractions that you shouldn’t miss in Kaunas are The Kaunas Castle, Kaunas City Hall, Wax Melting Furnace, Kaunas Reservoir Beach, Napoleon’s House and the Church of Holy Trinity.
+Some of the things you shouldn’t miss in Kaunas are The Kaunas Castle, Kaunas City Hall, the Great War Museum and the view from the Roof of Christ’s Resurrection Church.

 Spend your nights enjoying Kaunas’ nightlife by visiting the city’s cafés, bars, nightclubs, and casinos.

 Šiauliai is a city in northern Lithuania.
 It is popular with tourists as there are many places worth seeing here.

 Museums, churches, and historical sites will keep you busy for several days.

 The Hill of Crosses is the place that is visited by every tourist traveling to Šiauliai.
 It is a unique, sacred place that has approximately 100,000 crosses from all over the world.
 There are beautifully carved wooden crosses as well as sculptured metal crosses with varying heights and sizes.

 If you have some time left in the city then I highly recommend visiting some of the thematic museums that focus on railroads, photography, cat memorabilia, chocolates, bicycles, and more.